-Fans of Mitch Rapp know what he’s all about: counter-terrorism operative with a hard edge, enough expertise to strike fear in his foes.
+Fans of Mitch Rapp know what he’s all about: counter-terrorism operative with a hard edge, and enough expertise to strike fear in his foes.
 He is equal measure no-fuss and aggressive, pretty much willing to do whatever it takes to get the job done.
-He also became author Vince Flynn’s runaway commercial success, the entire series selling millions of copies.
+He also became author Vince Flynn’s runaway commercial success, with the entire series selling millions of copies.
 He’s a trademark example of how to create such a memorable fictional character.

 When a character can seem so larger than life—working the gamut of intelligence agencies and military outfits like the Delta Force, FBI Hostage Rescue Team, and more—while still being a relatable character.
-His drive and ambition reaches fans to the core.
+His drive and ambition reach fans to the core.
 So then, for those fans that have devoured every book in the series and still want some more, it can be tough to find something that can keep up with Rapp.
 Do any books even come close to Mitch Rapp?

 We gathered nine suggestions for books from Vince Flynn-like authors that do more than meet the high expectations of Mitch Rapp aficionados.

 Point of Impact

 The source material for the movie Shooter, Point of Impact is the first in Stephen Hunter’s Bob Lee Swagger series.
 At the core of the series is Swagger, a hardened man suffering from PTSD.
 He lives a solitary existence with his dog in the Arkansas hills.